Child Play Therapy (Ages 3-12)

 How Does a Therapist Train in Play Therapy?

+Licensed mental health professionals receive specialized training and supervision while working with children in this modality.
 More information about my qualifications and experience is on the About The Therapist page.

 How Does Confidentiality Work with This Age?